VeraLiconaResearchGroup/Netisce/README.md

 NETISCE identifies reprogramming targets through the innovative use of control theory within a dynamical systems framework.
 NETISCE extends cell fate reprogramming studies to larger-scale biological networks without the need for full model parameterization and can be implemented by experimental and computational biologists to identify parts of a biological system that are relevant for the desired reprogramming task.

-For information contained in each folder, please see the website for Netisce: https://veraliconaresearchgroup.github.io/Netisce/
+Please see the website for Netisce for detailed information regarding the contents of this directory: https://veraliconaresearchgroup.github.io/Netisce/